 Visit J.R.
 Ward's website for more information

 Butch is the only human who has ever been allowed to know the location of the Black Dagger Brotherhood and is as close to being a member as a human can possibly be.
 He thinks of the others as his brothers and wants to join their war against the lessers to help protect the vampire race.
 Things go horribly wrong from him when he tries to protect a civilian and ends up captured by the lessers, after suffering horrific torture Butch is left for dead.
 Thanks to V he is discovered but can they save him and even if they do what will be the long term consequences of what the Omega did to him?

-Overall Lover Revealed is a strong installment in one of my favorite paranormal romance series and one I would highly recommend reading.
+Overall Lover Revealed is a strong instalment in one of my favourite paranormal romance series and one I would highly recommend reading.
 I'm looking forward to getting stuck into V's story in Lover Unbound.